 | Armpits | Thicker, often darker and more curly | Quickly noticeable stubble, can feel coarse |

-The fact that you feel stubble sooner on your bikini line or armpits doesn't mean you're doing something “wrong” – it says more about the type of hair that naturally grows there.
+So, feeling stubble on your bikini line or armpits more quickly doesn't mean you're doing something "wrong"—it says more about the type of hair that naturally grows there.

-Stubble after shaving: why it seems to happen so fast
+Stubble after shaving: why it seems to happen so quickly

-Many women have the idea that hair grows faster after shaving.
-In reality, shaving does not increase growth speed.
+Many women believe that hair grows faster after shaving.
+In reality, the growth rate is not increased by a razor.
 What does happen:

 - You cut the hair straight, leaving a blunt tip.